Upstatement/catalog-specimens/README.md

 # TO DO
+- Installation Instructions
+- TOC link to separate Readmes.
 - Docs for Comments
-- Docs for Edit Reminder

-- Figure out Package Naming
--- Go with single package, include things separately.

-- Placeholder / Basic CSS
-- Edit Reminder to take Full URL?